fsprojects/Paket/docs/content/get-started.md

 This will ensure Paket works in any .NET Core build environment.

-Make sure to add the following entries to your `.gitignore`:
+Make sure to add the following entry to your `.gitignore`:

 ```
 # Paket dependency manager
-.paket/
 paket-files/
 ```